 Re-stitching the Seams: Appalachia Beyond Its Borders

-- exhibit room with organization and publisher displays and a silent auction
+- Exhibit room with arts, organizational and publisher’s displays and a silent auction.

 The Urban Appalachian Community Coalition is the first community organization to host the conference, meaning that we are operating without the organizational infrastructure that a university would provide.
-We are in the midst of an eighteen-month planning schedule, which includes program planning, community outreach, publicity, and fundraising.
+Interact for Health joins the Urban Appalachian Community Coalition as lead sponsors for the conference.
+Community members are invited and encouraged to join us in preparing for this conference, starting now and leading up to April 2018.
 We welcome your involvement!

 - Receive notices of community events and conference updates sign up by clicking Subscribe